5 minute read

 Why is that so?

-Have you ever thought about how expensive your process is?
+Have you ever thought about how expensive your travel business process is?
 Let us show you a real-life example from one of our clients where their gross working hour costs 40$ and they issue 10.000 quotes yearly.

 |Process||Time Per Quote||Working Hour Cost||Quotes Annually||Annual Quotation Cost|